renanoliveira/cordova-phone-call-trap/README.md

 Cordova PhoneCall Trap
 =======================

-It is a Apache Cordova plugin to easealy work with phone call status and events with Android devices.
+It is a Apache Cordova plugin to simplify handling phone call status and events in Android devices.

 ## Install